Kappe Arabhatta

 Kappe Arabhatta (ಕಪ್ಪೆ ಅರಭಟ್ಟ) was a Chalukya warrior of the 8th century who is known from a Kannada verse inscription, dated to c.
 700 CE, and carved on a cliff overlooking the northeast end of the artificial lake in Badami, Karnataka, India.
 The inscription consists of five stanzas written out in ten lines in the Kannada script.
 Stanza 2 (Lines 3 and 4) consists of a Sanskrit śloka.
 Of the remaining stanzas, all except the first are in the tripadi, a Kannada verse metre.

-Stanza 3 (lines 5 and 6), which consists of twelve words of which nine are Sanskrit loan-words in Kannada, is well known in a condensed version, and is sometimes cited as the earliest example of the tripadi metre in Kannada.
+Stanza 3 (lines 5 and 6), which consists of twelve words of which nine are Sanskrit words in Kannada, is well known in a condensed version, and is sometimes cited as the earliest example of the tripadi metre in Kannada.
 However, neither stanza 3 nor stanza 4 strictly conform to the precise rules of the tripadi metre; they each have more than 18 moras in line two, in excess of the allowed 17.